Pizzas (and haircuts) back on the menu, but with warnings

 “Venice lives on tourism, period,’’ said Claudio Scarpa, head of the city’s hotel association. ’’All the economic structures that operate in the city, including the port, are tied to tourism.”

 While Venice hopes for some kind of restart, it may have to wait a while yet.
-Germany — its border about a four-hour drive from Venice — is instructing citizens not to travel abroad for tourism until at least June 15.
+Germany — its border about a four-hour drive from Venice — is instructing citizens not to travel abroad for tourism until at least June 15, even as professional soccer in the country is resuming Saturday after a two-month break, with matches taking place behind closed doors.

+France was also being cautious, calling for a coordinated European effort on opening.
+At the same time, it could make decisions “that protect the French” regarding countries “where the virus is still active,” Interior Minister Christophe Castaner said Saturday.

 In Milan, Italy’s financial capital, 3,400 restaurants plan to open Monday, along with 4,800 bars, 2,900 hairdressers, 2,200 clothing stores and 700 shoe shops.